apache/tvm/README.md

 TVM.TL
 ==============================================
 TVM.TL is an extention of TVMScript to write simple and high performance GPU kernels with tensorcores.
-TVM.TL is currently supported on CUDA deivces with Ampere arch (e.g. 3090, 4090, A100), we plan to extend the support to other archs soon.
+TVM.TL is currently supported on CUDA deivces with Ampere (sm_80+), Turing (sm_75) and Volta(sm_70 partly supported).

 Let's get started with a simple GEMM example.
 ```python